playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ### Vue

 In our previous example, we used `provide` to inject a `ref` into the child component.
-Luckily for us, because of Vue's reactivity system, we can simply change the `.value` of the `ref` in the child itself.
+Because of Vue's reactivity system, we can utilize this `ref` to change the `.value` of the `ref` in the child to modify the value that's injected across the app.

 ```vue
 <!-- Parent.vue -->